 Near Blair in Washington County, Nebraska — The American Midwest (Upper Plains)

 Location.
-41° 30.759′ N, 96° 4.789′ W. Marker is near Blair, Nebraska, in Washington County.
-Marker is at the intersection of U.S. 75 and Power Line Road (County Route 41), on the right when traveling north on U.S. 75.
+41° 30.802′ N, 96° 2.226′ W. Marker is near Blair, Nebraska, in Washington County.
+Marker is on DeSoto Avenue, on the right when traveling south.
 Touch for map.
-Marker is in this post office area: Blair NE 68008, United States of America.
+Marker is in this post office area: Blair NE 68009, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Up the Missouri (approx. 2.2 miles away); The Lewis and Clark Expedition (approx. 2.2 miles away); Steamboat Bertrand (approx. 2.7 miles away); Lewis and Clark Campsites (approx. 3.1 miles away); Congregational Church of Blair (approx. 3½ miles away); Lewis and Clark Campsite Area (approx. 4.1 miles away); Fort Atkinson (approx. 4.8 miles away); The Death of Marshal Suverkrubbe (approx. 5.1 miles away).
+The Lewis and Clark Expedition (within shouting distance of this marker); Steamboat Bertrand (approx. 0.7 miles away); Lewis and Clark Campsite Area (approx. 2 miles away); DeSoto Townsite (approx. 2.2 miles away); Fort Atkinson (approx. 4 miles away); Lewis and Clark Campsite (approx. 4.2 miles away); The Death of Marshal Suverkrubbe (approx. 4.3 miles away); a different marker also named Fort Atkinson (approx. 4.4 miles away).
 Touch for a list and map of all markers in Blair.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 20, 2008, by Michael James of Fort Calhoun, Nebraska.
-This page has been viewed 1,362 times since then and 15 times this year.
-Photo 1. submitted on May 20, 2008, by Michael James of Fort Calhoun, Nebraska. • Kevin W. was the editor who published this page.
+This page originally submitted on September 4, 2014, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 314 times since then and 10 times this year.
+Photos: 1, 2. submitted on September 4, 2014, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.